JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Kotlin/Native uses [Gradle](https://gradle.org) build system through the [kotlin-multiplatform](/docs/reference/building-mpp-with-gradle.html) plugin.
 We'll see how to configure a Gradle build below.
 For some corner cases, Kotlin/Native compiler can still be obtained manually (not recommended) from the [Kotlin releases page on GitHub](https://github.com/JetBrains/kotlin/releases).
 In the tutorial, we will focus on using the Gradle builds.

 While the output of the compiler does not have any dependencies or virtual machine requirements, the compiler itself and the Gradle build system require Java 1.8 or 11 runtime.
-Checkout the [https://jdk.java.net/11](https://jdk.java.net/11/) or [https://adoptopenjdk.net/](https://adoptopenjdk.net/) for the best JRE, openjdk, or JDK distribution.
+Check out the [https://jdk.java.net/11](https://jdk.java.net/11/) or [https://adoptopenjdk.net/](https://adoptopenjdk.net/) for the best JRE, OpenJDK, or JDK distribution.

-On a macOS we also need the macOS SDK which can be installed by installing Xcode.

 ## Creating Hello Kotlin

 Our first application is going to simply print some text on the standard output.
 In our case, this will be "Hello Kotlin/Native"

-We can open up our favorite IDE or an editor and write the following code in a file named `hello.kt`
+We can open up our favorite IDE or an editor and write the following code in a file named `hello.kt`:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>